Rafaeltheraven/mpdmenu/README.md

 `-l` is library mode (default), which descends artists and albums. `-p` is playlist mode, which selects a track from the current playlist.
 `-t` enables track mode, allowing you to pick a single track after selecting an album.

+By default this program sorts by `artist`, if you want to sort by `albumartist` instead, use the `-a` flag.